bortkyle18/leonard-maltin-game/README.md

 # The Leonard Maltin Game

-Currently in development.
-To checkout the progress, clone the development repo and run ```npm install``` from the root directory.
-Once complete, run ```npm run develop``` and navigate through the site at its most recent development stage!
+Currently in the end stages of development.
+To checkout the progress, visit the most recently launched version at [The Leonard Maltin Game Website](https://theleonardmaltingame.herokuapp.com)